Nutlope/roomGPT/README.md

 ## Running Locally

 After cloning the repo, go to [Replicate](https://replicate.com/) to make an account and put your API key in a file called `.env`.
+If you'd also like to do rate limiting, create an account on UpStash, create a Redis database, and populate the two environment variables in `.env` as well.
+If you don't want to do rate limiting, you don't need to make any changes.

 Then, run the application in the command line and it will be available at `http://localhost:3000`.